roytang/blog/content/posts/2007/01/final-fantasy-xii.md

 No strong lead character to carry the game.

 Gameplay is very MMORPG-like.
-The grinding was ok, but they could&#8217;ve done some quests like WoW to make it better.
+The grinding was ok, but they could&'ve done some quests like WoW to make it better.

-I&#8217;ll fight the optional bosses someday.
+I&'ll fight the optional bosses someday.

 Will I play the next FF game?
-Don&#8217;t know.
+Don&'t know.
 Time is the most difficult factor, as it demands a lot.
 Took me about 65 hours to finish this one, playing 3-4 hours a day after I came back from Hong Kong.
-I don&#8217;t think that&#8217;s a feasible schedule once work starts up again.
+I don&'t think that&'s a feasible schedule once work starts up again.